 The last day on the track was hot and had more of the same scenery.
 Beech forests along Arthurs River, more waterfalls and a dirt track to the boat shed on Sandfly Point.
 It felt longer than 18km.
 Maybe we were just anxious to get away from sandflies and get a shower.

 We reached Sandfly Point in 4.5-hours and waited only 30-minutes for the early boat to take us to Milford Sound.
 A 20-minute boat ride later and we were back in civilization.

-While the other Milford Track hikers had to wait for a bus to take them to their destinations, thanks to EasyHike, we picked up our car keys at a designated counter in the visitor building.
+The other Milford Track hikers had to wait for a bus to take them to their final destinations.
+Thanks to EasyHike, we picked up our car keys at a designated counter in the visitor building.
 Our car was waiting in the parking lot.
-They also recommended, and made reservations, for us at the famous Milford Sound Lodge - a short, 5-minute drive.
-It is a wonderful treat, if you have the money, to end the trek.
+EasyHike also recommended, and made reservations, for us at the famous Milford Sound Lodge – a short, 5-minute drive.
+It is remote, a bit pricy, but a nice treat to end the trek.